-The City currently uses the existing GIS inventory and annual inspections of public and privately-owned stormwater facilities and catch basins to satisfy this requirement and prevent and reduce pollutants in runoff from areas that discharge to the MS4.
+The City currently uses the existing GIS inventory and annual inspections of public and privatelyowned stormwater facilities and catch basins to satisfy this requirement and prevent and reduce pollutants in runoff from areas that discharge to the MS4.
 The City will continue to require pollution preventing BMPs and facilities for pollution generating sources based on land use and activities.

 The City held a Public Hearing on 10/18/2022 to discuss the adoption of new code related to the enforcement of source control BMPs on existing, developed sites with three sections of code updated to meet the requirements of S5.C.8.
+Ordinance #987 was adopted by unanimous vote of the Council at the same meeting.